MrCatNerd/xab/README.md

 > IPC is WIP!

 ## About this branch
-this is the ipc branch, which implements ipc through unix domain sockets you can use this with [xab-gui](https://github.com/MRcatNerd/xab-gui) it will be merged to main when all features are complete and stable enough
+this is the ipc branch, which implements ipc through unix domain sockets, you can use this with [xab-gui](https://github.com/MRcatNerd/xab-gui), it will be merged to main when all features are complete and stable enough

 > [!NOTE]
 > i will not raise the xab ipc protcol version in the spec until i merge to main!

 (planned / implemented) featuers:
-[x] version compatibilty check
+- [x] version compatibilty check
-[x] epolls
+- [x] epolls
-[x] multiple clients
+- [x] multiple clients
-[ ] ipc message spec implementation
+- [ ] ipc message spec implementation
-[ ] add an event system to xab
+- [ ] add an event system to xab
-[ ] dynamic client context memory resizing (don't worry bout it)
+- [ ] dynamic client context memory resizing (don't worry bout it)
+- [ ] other things lol

 ## Introduction
 xab (X11 Animated Background) is an overkill animated wallpaper setter for X11 that